 Other Level 3 qualifications equivalent to GCE A level are also considered.

 A maximum of three A level-equivalent qualifications will be accepted towards meeting the UCAS tariff requirement.

 AS levels, or qualifications equivalent to AS level, are not accepted.
 The Extended Project qualification (EPQ) may be accepted towards entry, in conjunction with two A-level equivalent qualifications.

 Please contact the University directly if you are unsure whether you meet the minimum entry requirements for the course.

 Learn more about MMU's Foundation Diploma in Art and Design.

-A minimum IELTS score of 6 with no element below 5.5 is required.
+A minimum IELTS score of 6.0 overall with no individual element below 5.5 is required.

-See Money Matters for further information and advice.
+See Funding your studies for further information and advice.

 £600* plus optional £600* — At Level 4 the department subsidises many of the initial workshop costs as part of the induction process, if students wish to expand on some processes additional costs will be incurred.
 At Level 5 and Level 6 costs will be determined by the areas students choose to work in and by the quality of the materials they choose, for example choosing to work in silk fabric as opposed to cotton is an individual choice but these costs will be met by the students.
 At all levels students will pay for their own drawing materials and printing costs.
 At all levels students have access to equipment in workshops and can borrow and sign out additional kit where applicable.

 Optional £1,700* — At Level 4 there is an optional study trip to London that we strongly recommend students to engage with At Level 5 and Level 6 there are several study tours to eg New York, Florence, opportunities to attend trade fairs in Paris and Milan.
 All home students receive a stipend from the University this can be used to offset study trip costs.
 Placements are encouraged but are not part of the programmes curriculum so if undertaken they will usually be in vacation periods.